Pyrazinamide: Uses, Side effects, Dosage

 Pyrazinamide Mechanism

 Pyrazinamide diffuses into M. tuberculosis, in which the enzyme pyrazinamidase extends pyrazinamide into the active type pyrazinoic acid.
-Under acidic conditions, the pyrazinoic acid which gradually flows out transforms to the protonated conjugate acid, which is considered to diffuse back to the bacilli and collect.
+Under acidic conditions, the pyrazinoic acid, which gradually flows out, transforms into the protonated conjugate acid, which is considered to diffuse back to the bacilli and collect.
 The net effect is that more pyrazinoic acid collects within the bacillus in acid pH than neutral pH.
-Pyrazinoic acid has been considered to inhibit the enzyme fatty acid synthase (FAS) I, which is needed by the bacterium to synthesise fatty acids.
+Pyrazinoic acid has been considered to inhibit the enzyme fatty acid synthase (FAS) I, which is needed by the bacterium to synthesize fatty acids.

-Additionally, it has been indicated that the accumulation of pyrazinoic acid disrupts membrane potential and interferes with energy creation, essential for survival of M. tuberculosis for an acidic site of infection.
+Additionally, it has been indicated that the accumulation of pyrazinoic acid disrupts membrane potential and interferes with energy creation, which is essential for the survival of M. tuberculosis in an acidic site of infection.

 • This medication isn’t suggested to be used during pregnancy unless absolutely needed.
 Ask your physician about the possible benefits and risks before deciding to take this medication.

 • This medication is excreted in breast milk.
-The benefits and risk must be discussed with the physician before taking this medication.
+The benefits and risks must be discussed with the physician before taking this medication.

 Pyrazinamide Dosage

-• Usual maximum Adults dose Under 50kg bodyweight is 3 pills or 1.5grams daily.
+• The usual maximum Adult dose Under 50kg bodyweight is three pills or 1.5 grams daily.

-• Usual maximum dose for 50kg and above bodyweight is 4 pills or 2g daily.
+• The usual maximum dose for 50kg and above body weight is four pills or 2g daily.

-• Usual maximum Adults dose Under 50kg bodyweight : 4 pills or 2g three times every week.
+• The usual maximum Adult dose Under 50kg bodyweight is 4 pills or 2g three times every week.

-• Usual maximum adult dose for 50kg and more than bodyweight: 5 pills or 2.5gram three times every week.
+• The usual maximum adult dose for 50kg and more than bodyweight is five pills or 2.5 grams three times every week.

-• Usual children dose 50mg/kg 3 times every week.
+• Usually, children dose 50mg/kg 3 times every week.

 • Pyrazinamide’ ought to be used with at least another powerful antituberculous medication.

-• The usage of’Pyrazinamide’ in conjunction treatment doesn’t change the approved dosages of additional antituberculous agents.
+• The usage of pyrazinamide in conjunction with treatment doesn’t change the approved dosages of additional antituberculous agents.

 • Use in the older: The overall concerns outlined above should also apply to older individuals.